mohauop/Deep-learning-for-computer-vision-V4.0/README.md

 conda  </p>
 venv  </p>
 you can use either one of them. </p>
-PS: venv is faster that conda. </p>
+PS:  venv is faster than conda. </p>

 # some documentations you may find useful :